ChrisL108/htmldate-server/README.md

 # htmldate-server

-Deploy this to vercel to get an endpoint that takes a "url" query param and returns the best-guess publish date.
+Deploy this to Vercel to get an endpoint that takes a "url" query param and returns the best-guess publish date.